R-Magnotti/R-Magnotti.github.io/index.md

 # **Amazon Alexa Prize TaskBot Challenge 2**
 ### To enable more natural dialogue in collaborative communication using Amazon Alexa.
 As conversational agents become sophisticated, they are becoming more prevalent in the daily lives of people.
 They have the ability to help users accomplish daily tasks and help in their day-to-day lives.
-In this project my team and I researched the effects of implementing discourse structures on a dialogue system's ability to communicate in situated referential collaborative tasks.
+In this project supported by a grant through Amazon, my team and I researched the effects of implementing discourse structures on a dialogue system's ability to communicate in situated referential collaborative tasks.

 <a href="https://www.amazon.science/alexa-prize/proceedings/diwbot-a-cooking-and-diy-conversation-guidance-system">Check out the project.</a>